dipcoat-image/finitedepth/doc/source/intro.rst

    plt.subplots_adjust(left=0, right=1, top=1, bottom=0)
    plt.show()

-From the coated substrate image, coating layer region can be extracted for analysis.
+From these two images, the coating layer region can be extracted and further analyzed to yield the quantitative data (i.e., coating layer thickness).
+Temporal evolution of the coating layer can be assessed by analyzing the series of coated substrate images from the coating process.

 .. plot::
    :context: close-figs
-   :caption: Coating layer region from the coated substrate image
+   :caption: Coating layer region image
    :align: center

    from dipcoatimage.finitedepth import SubstrateReference, Substrate, LayerArea